Joanna Krupa Strips Naked For Selfie Show During Vagina Court Battle

 The 37-year-old filed the claim against Café Royale in 2015 and has since been awarded $360,000 in damages.
 The club has also been banned indefinitely from using Joanna’s image.
 Joanna requested that the club pays for false endorsements, defamation, negligence, conversion, unjust enrichment, and quantum meruit.

 The lawsuit, obtained exclusively by Radar, claimed that a sexually suggestive image had been intentionally altered to make it appear that the TV personality worked at the club, or that she endorsed the club.
-The image pictures Krupa topless, and wearing only a thong and boots, captioning the image, “THANK GOD I AM FAMOUS”.
+The image pictures Krupa topless and wearing only a thong and boots, captioning the image, “THANK GOD I AM FAMOUS”.

 The suit further alleged that Café Royale violated several New York City laws, including New York Civil Rights Law, New York General Business Law and the New York Deceptive Trade Practices Act.